-DRAFT Comments Due
+Х DRAFT Comments Due Jan 29

 FINAL Consider at GB meeting

-Х APPROVED With no changes Mar 18
+APPROVED with changes/no changes

-SUBJECT: Total and Permanent Disability Discharge Eligibility for Paid-in- Full Loans AFFECTED SECTIONS: 13.8.G Total and Permanent Disability POLICY INFORMATION: 1181/Batch 167 EFFECTIVE DATE/TRIGGER EVENT: Total and permanent disability discharge requests received on or after March 14, 2004, unless implemented earlier by the loan holder.
+SUBJECT: Total and Permanent Disability Discharge Eligibility for Paid in Full Loans AFFECTED SECTIONS: 13.8.G Total and Permanent Disability POLICY INFORMATION: 1181/Batch 167 EFFECTIVE DATE/TRIGGER EVENT: Total and permanent disability discharge requests received on or after March 14, 2004, unless implemented earlier by the loan holder.

-Federal Register dated November 1, 2002, page 67067; private letter guidance from Pam Moran, the Department of Education, dated March 14, 2004.
+Federal Register dated November 1, 2002, page 67067; private letter guidance from the Department dated March 14, 2004.

-Current policy does not address whether a borrower may qualify for discharge of a loan that has already been paid in full when the loan holder receives the borrower's total and permanent disability discharge request.
+Current policy does not address whether a borrower may qualify for discharge of a loan that has already been paid in full when the loan holder receives the borrower's total and permanent disability loan discharge request.

-Revised policy states that a borrower is not eligible for discharge of a loan that has already been paid in full when the loan holder receives the borrower's total and permanent disability discharge request.
+Revised policy states that a borrower is not eligible for discharge of a loan that has already been paid in full when the loan holder receives the borrower's total and permanent disability loan discharge request.

-This change is made to align the Manual with the Department's guidance regarding the circumstances under which a borrower may be eligible for a loan discharge when the loan holder receives the borrower's total and permanent disability discharge request.
+This change is made to align the Manual with the Department's guidance regarding a borrower's eligibility for loan discharge when the loan holder receives the borrower's total and permanent disability loan discharge request.

-In the Federal Register dated November 1, 2002, page 67067, the Department stated that a borrower is not eligible for discharge of a Consolidation loan if the loan has already been paid in full when the loan holder receives the borrower's total and permanent disability discharge request.
-The Department's private letter guidance dated March 14, 2004 applied the same guidance to total and permanent disability discharge eligibility for all loan types.
+In the Federal Register dated November 1, 2002, page 67067, the Department stated that a borrower is not eligible for discharge of a Consolidation loan if the loan has already been paid in full when the loan holder receives the borrower's total and permanent disability loan discharge request.
+The Department's private letter guidance dated March 14, 2004 applied the same guidance to total and permanent discharge eligibility for all loan types.